devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 }
 ```

-Tells Terraform to ignore changes to the listed attributes when determining whether the resource needs updating — useful when another system (an autoscaler, a config-management tool, a platform-team automation) legitimately manages part of a resource that Terraform also declares.
+Tells Terraform to ignore changes to the listed attributes when determining whether the resource needs updating, useful when another system (an autoscaler, a config-management tool, a platform-team automation) legitimately manages part of a resource that Terraform also declares.

 **Where I've used this for real:** an autoscaling group whose desired capacity is managed by a scaling policy outside Terraform.
-Without `ignore_changes = [desired_capacity]`, every `plan` would show Terraform wanting to fight the autoscaler back to whatever number was last in configuration — a constant, noisy, false diff.
+Without `ignore_changes = [desired_capacity]`, every `plan` would show Terraform wanting to fight the autoscaler back to whatever number was last in configuration: a constant, noisy, false diff.

 ---

-# Part IX — Sensitive Data and Security Posture
+# Part IX: Sensitive Data and Security Posture

 ## 50. Sensitive Variables